ballerina-platform/plugin-vscode-compiler-toolkit/README.md

 # The Ballerina Compiler Toolkit

-This toolkit only provides additional tooling support for Ballerina developers.
-In order to experience language intelligence and other core features, install the Ballerina plugin.
-Checkout [ballerina.io](https://ballerina.io/) for details.
+This toolkit only provides additional tooling support for Ballerina compiler developers.

+In order to experience language intelligence and other core features, install the [Ballerina plugin](https://marketplace.visualstudio.com/items?itemName=WSO2.ballerina).

+Checkout [ballerina.io](https://ballerina.io/) for more details.

 ## Building the Extension
 > Building with Tests